EmbBERT: Attention Under 2 MB Memory

-\textit{BERT-Tiny}~\cite{tinyBERT} employs a shallow architecture with fewer layers and reduced hidden dimensions, trading accuracy for lower computational costs and smaller size (4.4M parameters).
-Employing also a knowledge distillation approach it transfers knowledge from a larger teacher model to a compact student model, achieving more competitive accuracy through task-specific and data-augmented distillation.
+\textit{BERT-Tiny}~\citep{tinyBERT} employs a shallow architecture with fewer layers and reduced hidden dimensions with respect to conventional BERT architectures, trading accuracy for a smaller size and lower computational costs (4.4~M parameters corresponding to a 20~MB memory footprint when also considering activations).
+It employs a knowledge distillation approach from a larger teacher model to a compact student model, achieving competitive accuracy through task-specific and data-augmented distillation.

-\textit{NanoBERT}\cite{NanoBERT} represents an extreme compression effort for microcontroller platforms, introducing the Nano Embedder to achieve a minimal memory footprint suitable for basic NLP tasks, with parameter counts ranging between 700k and 800k. \textit{MobileBERT}~\cite{MobileBERT}, on the other hand, employs bottleneck structures and teacher-student training to compress BERT, retaining high accuracy at the expense of a higher parameter count (25.3M), making it better suited for edge devices than ultra-constrained microcontrollers.
+\textit{NanoBERT}~\citep{NanoBERT} represents, in current literature, the smallest model built for tiny devices.
+It manages to achieve it results by introducing a \emph{Nano Embedder}, a clever mechanism that aims to reduce the memory footprint of the standard embedder.
+Still, with weights in the range 700-800~k, experimental results confined to a few datasets and missing code and checkpoints, it falls behind other more prominent publications. \textit{MobileBERT}~\citep{MobileBERT}, on the other hand, employs bottleneck structures and a teacher-student training to compress BERT, retaining high accuracy at the expense of a higher number of weights~(25.3~M), making it better suited for edge devices than actual tiny devices.

-\textit{ConvBERT}~\cite{ConvBERT} introduces convolutional operations in self-attention to reduce computational complexity and capture local dependencies more efficiently, with its smallest configuration comprising 14M parameters.
-Meanwhile, \textit{I-BERT}~\cite{i-BERT} employs integer-only quantization, ensuring all computations, including softmax and matrix multiplications, use integer arithmetic, significantly improving memory and energy efficiency without compromising accuracy, despite its larger size of 355M parameters.
+\textit{ConvBERT}~\citep{ConvBERT}, with it small size of 14~M parameters, introduces convolutional operations in self-attention to reduce computational complexity and efficently capture local dependencies. \textit{I-BERT}~\citep{i-BERT} employs integer-only quantization, guaranteeing that all computations, including softmax and matrix multiplications, rely on integer arithmetic.
+This allows for significant improvements on memory and energy efficiency without compromising accuracy, despite its larger size of 355~M parameters.